The Lymphatic System

 Swelling After Lymph Node Removal

-One role of the lymph system is to drain excess (built-up) fluid from the body’s tissues.
-Lymph nodes and vessels drain extra fluid from the body and return it to the blood near the heart.
+One job of the lymph system is to drain excess (built-up) fluid from your body’s tissues.
+Lymph nodes and vessels drain extra fluid from your body and return it to the blood near your heart.
 When lymph nodes have been removed or damaged during cancer diagnosis or treatment, there is a risk of developing a chronic (long-term) swelling called lymphedema.
 Both surgery and radiation to lymph nodes can damage them and make it harder for them to drain this fluid.

 If you have had lymph nodes removed or treated with radiation, you should know about lymphedema and what to do to lower your risk of developing lymphedema.